Selling Medicare: The Definitive Guide

 Get Licensed to Sell Medicare

-The basic insurance licensing requirements include:
+The basic insurance licensing requirements include the following:

-- Be at least 18 years old
+• Be at least 18 years old

-- Complete pre-licensing education
+• Complete pre-licensing education

-- Pass the state insurance licensing exam
+• Pass the state insurance licensing exam

-- Pass a background check
+• Pass a background check

-If you meet these requirements and you are willing to commit to further training and certifications, you will enroll in an exam preparation course and then pass your state exam.
+If you meet these requirements and are willing to commit to further training and certifications, you will enroll in an exam preparation course and then pass your state exam.

 We have a complete guide for getting your life and health insurance license here.